– By Senator Abdulhakeem Adeleke

 Other recognitions were presented as follows:

-Chief Surveyor Dupe Nihinlola Olayinka Dosumu as Matron of Yoruba Youths
+Chief Surveyor Dupe Nihinlola Olayinka Dosumu as Grand Matron of Yoruba Youth

 Asiwaju Rotimi Ajanaku as Ogidi Omoluabi of Yoruba Youth Leaders